sainarne15/CustomerChurnPrediction-Study/README.md

 (https://www.kaggle.com/competitions/customer-churn-prediction-2020)

 #### Code_with_imbalance
-This notebook containss all the models before dealing with classification imbalance
+This notebook contains all the models before dealing with classification imbalance

 #### Code_without_balance
-This notebook containss all the models after dealing with classification imbalance
+This notebook contains all the models after dealing with classification imbalance